 The term hybrid power plant refers among other things to a power plant combining at least two different types of power generation to attain a higher level of efficiency.
 In the simple version, this is the combination of a wind turbine and electrolyzer; the advanced version additionally includes a fuel cell, which can also reconvert the hydrogen if required.
 This contributes to the increased flexibility of the entire system.

-In the “Green Gas for Bremerhaven” research project, the Fraunhofer IWES is investigating how the operation of all the components of the hybrid power plant can be optimized and developing control systems for monitoring of the measurement data of wind turbines and ensuring the highest possible availability.
+In the “Green Hydrogen for Bremerhaven” research project, the Fraunhofer IWES is investigating how the operation of all the components of the hybrid power plant can be optimized and developing control systems for monitoring of the measurement data of wind turbines and ensuring the highest possible availability.

 Together with the Competence Center for Renewable Energies and Energy Efficiency (CC4E) at Hamburg University of Applied Sciences (HAW), Fraunhofer IWES is investigating systematic aspects of the production of green hydrogen via electrolysis.
 The focus is on system-related observations, in particular on technical reliability and the improvement of efficiency factors, system time constants, and cost models.
 The database for these analyses is prepared using measurements from MW electrolyzers and test fields in Hamburg-Bergedorf and Bremerhaven as well as data from ongoing projects and industry partners.
 The aim is to compile a data pool on hydrogen-producing technologies.

 For wind turbine manufacturers, determination of the electrical properties of the individual turbine is still decisive for their type certification; for wind farm developers and operators, in contrast, it is the electrical properties of the wind farm as a whole which are most relevant.
 However, direct validation in the classic way (field test, wind turbine system test bench) is no longer possible.